lbaile21/LastAliveTerminal/README.md

 - [WAVE](https://wave.webaim.org/) for quick in-page visual audits.
 - [Accessibility Insights](https://accessibilityinsights.io/) for guided
   manual assessments alongside automated checks.

+### Conformance Target

+This project targets **WCAG 2.2 Level AA** as its baseline.
+Level A is the floor below which we do not knowingly ship; Level AAA criteria are adopted opportunistically when they do not conflict with other goals, but are not gating for review.
+When a change cannot meet the AA baseline — for example because it depends on an upstream component with known issues — open a tracking issue documenting the gap, the user impact, and the planned remediation, and link it from the pull request rather than silently lowering the bar.

 ### Reporting Issues